-The recently released Cumulus Media 2022 Audioscape examines the latest podcast consumer and smart speaker trends from Edison Research’s “Share of Ear” Report from Q2 2022 and Nielsen Scarborough’s Podcast Buying Power report.
-Last week, eight key findings on the smart speaker audience were covered.
+The recently released Cumulus Media 2023 Audioscape examines the latest podcast consumer and smart speaker trends from Edison Research’s “Share of Ear” Report from Q4 2022 and Nielsen Scarborough’s Podcast Buying Power report.
+A few weeks ago, eight key findings on the smart speaker audience were covered.

 This week, here are the seven key findings on the podcast audience:

-1. Nearly half of all U.S. 25-54 time spent with talk/personality content now occurs via podcast, up 2X in five years
+1. Over half of all U.S. 25-54 time spent with talk/personality content now occurs via podcast, up 2X in five years

 Edison’s “Share of Ear” study quantifies time spent with four types of audio: music, news, sports, and personality/talk.
-In 2017, 26% of persons 25-54 time spent with personality/talk content occurred on podcasts.
-Podcasts’ share of personality/talk time spent has doubled from 26% to 47% as of Q2 2022.
+In 2017, 28% of persons 25-54 time spent with personality/talk content occurred on podcasts.
+Today, podcasts’ share of 25-54 personality/talk time spent has doubled from 28% to 55% as of Q4 2022.

-The older the demographic, the greater podcast growth rate as the platform for personality/talk.
-Podcasts’ share of time spent for personality/talk is up +217% among 35-64s and +83% among 25-54s.
+The older the demographic, the greater the podcast growth rate as the platform for personality/talk.
+Podcasts’ share of time spent for personality/talk is up +203% among 35-64s and +101% among 25-54s.
 Overall, half of U.S. time spent with personality/talk now occurs via podcast.

 In the 1970s, it took FM ten years to grow from a 20% share of radio listening to a 50% share.
-It appears as if podcasts will secure a 50% share of personality/talk time spent in half the time.
+Podcasts have nearly secured a 50% share among persons 18+ of personality/talk time spent in half the time.

-2. Podcast listeners are super audio fans spending six hours a day with audio, +43% more time than the average American
+2. Podcast listeners are super audio fans spending nearly six hours a day with audio, +38% more time than the average American

 3. The median age of the podcast audience holds at 34 despite massive audience growth